Svetlana2015/tcga-ssl/README.md

 ### 2. Baseline Supervised Training

 A fully supervised multilayer perceptron (MLP) classifier is implemented as a baseline reference model.
 This baseline relies exclusively on labeled gene expression data and does not use any form of pretraining.
+This baseline training procedure is implemented in `baseline.py` and executed via `run_baseline.py`.

 **Model architecture:**
 - Input: standardized gene expression features;